About Lawrence County

 Mugshots & Booking Photos

-Mugshots in Lawrence County are taken and retained by the Lawrence County Sheriff's Office during the booking process.
+Mugshots in Lawrence County are taken and retained by Lawrence County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through the Sheriff's Office.
-The availability of mugshots may also extend to online databases or third-party services, depending on the county's policies on public access.
+The availability of mugshots may also extend to online databases or third-party services, depending on Lawrence County's policies on public access.
 Tennessee does not have specific laws mandating the removal of mugshots from public records, but individuals may petition for removal under certain circumstances, such as expungement of the related charges.

 Courts & Case Records